lk-geimfari/mimesis/README.md

 Elizabeth is licensed under the MIT License.
 See [LICENSE](https://github.com/lk-geimfari/mimesis/blob/master/LICENSE) for more information.

 ## Disclaimer
 The authors assume no responsibility for how you use this library data generated by it.
 This library is designed only for developers with good intentions.
-Do not use the data generated with Elizabeth for illegal purposes.
+Do not use the data generated with Mimesis for illegal purposes.